 - Children under 2 years are at greater risk of deadly liver problems.
-Those who take more than 1 seizure drug or who have a metabolic disorder, a very bad seizure disorder along with mental retardation, or organic brain disease are at highest risk.
+Those who take more than 1 seizure drug or who have a metabolic disorder, a very bad seizure disorder along with mental retardation, or certain brain problems are at highest risk.
 Talk with the doctor.

 - There is a greater risk of liver failure and death in patients who have a genetic liver problem caused by a mitochondrial disorder like Alpers–Huttenlocher syndrome.
-Your child may need to have a genetic test to check for this health problem.
-If your child has or may have mitochondrial disorders do not give this drug before talking with your child’s doctor.
+You may need to have a genetic test to check for this health problem.
+If you have or may have mitochondrial disorders do not take this drug before talking with your doctor.

 - This drug may cause very bad and sometimes deadly pancreas problems (pancreatitis).
-This could happen in children at any time during care.
+This may happen soon after use as well as many years after use.
 Signs of pancreatitis include belly pain, upset stomach, throwing up, or not feeling hungry.
-Call your child’s doctor right away if your child has any of these signs.
+Call your doctor right away if you have any of these signs.